It is the time of year to renew your membership. If you have questions please contact Moayad@airs.org!

-The AIRS Accreditation Program is the only credential specifically geared for programs engaged in the specialized field of I&R. It measures a program's organizational compliance with expected practices within the field as defined by the AIRS Standards and Quality Indicators for Professional Information and Referral.
+The AIRS Accreditation Program is the only credential specifically geared for the I&R sector.
+It measures a program's compliance with expected practices within the field as defined by the AIRS Standards and Quality Indicators for Professional Information and Referral.

 All organizations that are seeking accreditation or re-accreditation need to complete the following core elements.